-The UCLA Latino Research Program (LRP), directed by Dr# Vilma Ortiz (Sociology), is funded by the University of California Committee on Latino Research (UCCLR) for the promotion of policy relevant research on Chicano and Latino issues in California# The UCCLR is a system-wide program
+The UCLA Latino Research Program (LRP), directed by Dr. Vilma Ortiz (Sociology), is funded by the University of California Committee on Latino Research (UCCLR) for the promotion of policy relevant research on Chicano and Latino issues in California.
+The UCCLR is a system-wide program established through California Senate Concurrent Resolution 43 (1987).

-Latino Research Program (LRP) funding has primarily been organized around faculty and graduate research activities# During 2003-04, LRP supported a total of twelve projects whose funds were used for research assistance, resulting in the hiring and training of thirty-one students Because these projects have considerable overlap in their substantive focus, this has created a collaborative environment among faculty from three departments from the College and five professional schools and produced interdisciplinary research efforts.
-These funds are an important source for faculty research, provide seed funds for new projects, and facilitate securing funding from other campus and extramural sources# LRP-funded projects have secured over \$800,000 in external grants since 2002
+Latino Research Program (LRP) funding has primarily been organized around faculty and graduate research activities.
+During 2003-04.
+LRP supported a total of twelve projects whose funds were used for research assistance, resulting in the hiring and training of thirty-one students.
+Because these projects have considerable overlap in their substantive focus, this has created a collaborative environment among faculty from three departments from the College and five professional schools and produced interdisciplinary research efforts.
+These funds are an important source for faculty research, provide seed funds for new projects, and facilitate securing funding from other campus and extramural sources.
+LRP-funded projects have secured over \$800,000 in external grants since 2002.

-ConteSting hiStories: Chicana feminism in Movement-an Oral hiStory with the hijas de Cuauhtémoc
+Contesting Histories: Chicana Feminism in Movement-An Oral History with the Hijas de Cuauhtémoc

-Principal Investigator: Maylei Blackwell, Assistant Professor, César Ell Chávez Center
+Principal Investigator: Maylei Blackwell, Assistant Professor, César E. Chávez Center